 Based on your understanding of the data for customers and use case for the persona profile fill up the below template to create your customer segments.
 Before you fill the template, ensure you understand the use case (i.e. why do you want to create this profile) and have relevant qualitative and quantitative data handy.

-Add persona image here Persona Name: Add a general description of the p persona here Goals & Aspirations "Quote" Demographic data: Roles & Responsibilities : Financial behavior: Devices & Communicat tion: Products & Services: Pain points: Norms & Behavio iours: Attitudes & Beliefs:
+Add persona image here "Quote" Persona Name: Annie Add a general description of the persona here Goals & Aspirations Demographic data: Roles & Responsibilities: Financial behavior: Devices & Communication: Products 8 & Services: Pain points: Norms & Behaviors: Attitudes & Beliefs: